Long-term orbital and rotational motions of Ceres and Vesta: Precession constants and initial conditions

 \subsubsection{Polar moment of inertia}

-The observation of the precession and nutation of the pole of Vesta by Dawn has not allowed to obtain the polar moment of inertia $C$ \citep{konopliv2014}.
-Following \cite{rambaux2013}, we determine $C$ from an internal model composed of ellipsoidal layers of semi-axes $a_i$, $b_i$, $c_i$ and uniform densities $\rho_i$. $a_i$, $b_i$ and $c_i$ are respectively the major, intermediate and minor semi-axes.
-For a three-layer model constituted of a crust (1), a mantle (2) and a core (3), $C$ is
+The polar moment of inertia $C$ of Vesta could not be obtained from the observation of the precession and nutation of its pole \citep{konopliv2014}.
+Following \cite{rambaux2013}, we determine $C$ from an internal model composed of ellipsoidal layers of semi-axes $a_i$, $b_i$, and $c_i$, and uniform densities $\rho_i$, where $a_i$, $b_i$, and $c_i$ are respectively the major, intermediate, and minor semi-axes.
+For a three-layer model constituted of a crust (1), a mantle (2), and a core (3), $C$ is

 \cite{ermakov2014} and \cite{park2014} proposed internal models from the gravity field and the shape model of \cite{gaskell2012}. \cite{ermakov2014} determined the interface between the crust and the mantle.
 The densities and the reference ellipsoids used by \cite{ermakov2014} to compare their model are in table \ref{tab:paramstrucvesta}.
 For these parameters, Eq. (\ref{eq:polarC}) gives $\C=0.4061$.
-If we use instead of the biaxial crust of the table \ref{tab:paramstrucvesta}, the triaxial best-fit ellipsoid of \cite{ermakov2014} determined from the shape model of \cite{gaskell2012} with $a=284.895\,\km$, $b=277.431\,\km$, $c=226.838\,\km$, we obtain $\C=0.4086$.
+If we use instead of the biaxial crust in table \ref{tab:paramstrucvesta}, the triaxial best-fit ellipsoid of \cite{ermakov2014} determined from the shape model of \cite{gaskell2012} with $a=284.895\,\km$, $b=277.431\,\km$, and $c=226.838\,\km$, we obtain $\C=0.4086$.

 \cite{park2014} proposed three-layer and two-layer models (table \ref{tab:paramstrucvesta}).
 For the form of the crust, we use the best-fit ellipsoid of \cite{konopliv2014} instead of the shape of \cite{gaskell2012}.
-Eq. (\ref{eq:polarC}) gives the approximate values $\C=0.4089$ for the three-layer model and $\C=0.4218$ for the two-layer model.
+Equation (\ref{eq:polarC}) gives the approximate values $\C=0.4089$ for the three-layer model and $\C=0.4218$ for the two-layer model.

 We keep $\C=0.409$ obtained for the three-layer model of \cite{park2014} with the uncertainty $0.013$, given from the uncertainty interval $[0.406:0.422]$.